 Justice and Peacekeeping

 Ancestral models of justice are based on restoration of peace and balance of the local Nation.
 Reconciling a mutual understanding between two people or groups is vital.
 A society cannot exist without law.
-Colonial settlers assumed we were lawless.
-For our ancestors, the clan system determined who would engage with the colonial settlers.
+Colonial settlers used diplomacy because they recognized that unwritten laws existed among our Local Nations.
+For our ancestors, the clan system would determine who would engage with the colonial settlers.

 Justice and Peacekeeping is ensuring peace and balance is maintained in the Local Nations through a system that includes peace officers, justice circles, lodges, and restorative measures.
 FNT2T will assist Local Nations with the development and implementation of a justice system.